illixion/vscode-vibrancy-continued/README.md

 #### Custom imports (`vscode_vibrancy.imports`)

-Import any custom CSS/JS files into the VSCode editor, as file paths.
+Import any custom CSS/JS files into the VSCode editor directly without requiring custom CSS extensions.
 The files will be imported in the order they are listed.
 On Windows, forward slashes must be used.

 Use this feature to add a custom Vibrancy Continued theme or modify an existing one.

 EXAMPLES:

-- Windows: `C:/Users/MyUserName/Documents/custom.css`
+- Windows: `[ C:/Users/MyUserName/Documents/custom.css ]`
-- macOS: `/Users/MyUserName/Documents/custom.css`
+- macOS: `[ /Users/MyUserName/Documents/custom.css ]`
-- Linux: `/home/MyUserName/Documents/custom.css`
+- Linux: `[ /home/MyUserName/Documents/custom.css ]`

 *value: array[]*